ShawxingKwok/ITWorks/content/_index.md

 This website displays all my personal open-source works which are all written in Kotlin and licensed with Apache 2.0 at present.
-In my works, only 'Android.KDataStore' supports Java usage.
+Note that only 'Android.KDataStore' supports Java usage.

 My code is probably the globally best at present for its functionality, creativity, difficulty, structure, efficiency, and beauty.
 Wish you could learn from it！I also encourage those authorities to provide better